Brittany VS English Springer Spaniel

 Size and Appearance

 The Brittany is a medium-sized dog weighing 30–40 pounds and standing 17–20 inches tall.
-In comparison, the English Springer Spaniel is medium-sized at 40–50 pounds and 19–20 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The English Springer Spaniel is medium-sized at 40–50 pounds and 19–20 inches.
+Their similar size means comparable space and feeding requirements.

 Temperament